-At a time when medical professionals can't get enough masks, children can't go to school, and thousands of people are losing their jobs, beauty products are not high up on the list of things we need to be focusing on or worrying about.
+At a time when medical professionals can't get enough PPE, children can't go to school, and thousands of people are furloughed or have lost their jobs, beauty products are not high up on the list of things we need to be focusing on or worrying about.
 That being said, in this strange and scary time — where nothing feels normal and everything seems out of whack — beauty products can bring some solace or offer a brief form of escapism.

 People have long turned to beauty and personal-care products to feel better or bring a sense of normalcy during times of crisis, a phenomenon referred to as the "lipstick effect."
 Cosmetic sales boomed after the 2008 financial crisis when people, still wanting to feel and look good despite economic hardship, invested in makeup, which was considered a more affordable luxury than clothes, travel, and jewellery.
 Similarly, during World War II, when cosmetics were in extremely short supply (they were basically nonexistent) and beauty companies used all their resources to make personal-care products for the troops, British women still wanted to look and feel glamorous.
 They would ration their makeup to ensure they had enough for special occasions, and when that ran out, they'd get creative, using household items like beetroot as a lip stain or boot polish as mascara (the latter of which turned out to be very, very dangerous).